UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Other_Services/Aristotle.md

 ```

 This address can point to more than one actual server (via DNS
-round-robin); usually there are two available.
-To connect to a specific
+round-robin).
+To connect to a specific server from the set, you will
-server from the set, you will need to know its number: for example, the
+need to know its number: for example, the second server has the address
-second server has the address `aristotle02.rc.ucl.ac.uk`.
-When you
+ `aristotle02.rc.ucl.ac.uk`.
+When you connect, you should be shown which
-connect, you should be shown which one you are connected to on your
+one you are connected to on your command line.
-command line.

 The userid and password you need to connect with are those provided to
 you by [Information Services Division](http://ucl.ac.uk/isd).